HappyValleyIO/koil/docs/docs/tutorials/static.md

 Let's run through what these directories represent:

-* **scripts:** the javascript and typescript we're using in our project;
+* **js:** the javascript and typescript we're using in our project;
 * **styles:** the CSS/SASS assets for the project;
 * **templates:** the [pebble](https://pebbletemplates.io/) templates that are used by Spring at runtime to render a page.

-We'll loop back around to use the scripts and styles in a little bit, but for now, let's dig in to the templates directory further:
+We'll loop back around to use the js and styles in a little bit, but for now, let's dig in to the templates directory further:

 <div style="width:80%; margin:0 auto">
     <img src="/assets/images/templates-expanded.png" alt="webapp templates directory image">